Arjen Arî

 Arjen Arî (1956 in Nusaybin, Turkey – 30 October 2012 in Amed/Diyarbakir) was a contemporary Kurdish poet and writer.

 Biography

+Arjen Arî was born in 1956 in the Omeriyan region, in the village of Çalê.
+In 1979, he graduated from the Diyarbakır Education Institute, Turkish language department.

 He was born in the village of Çalê in the Nusaybin District of Turkey.
 He graduated from the Turkish department of Diyarbakir College of Education in 1979.
 He was arrested for one week on charges of owning and distributing Kurdish and Turkish political pamphlets in 1976.
+At that time, police confiscated his poems in both Turkish and Kurdish.
+He was released, but his poems are still held in the Nusaybin Courthouse archive.

 His writings have appeared in many Kurdish literary magazines including: Tîrêj, Berbang, Nûdem, Çira, Pelîn, and Rewşen.
 After being attacked by unidentified gunmen in 1992, he moved to Diyarbakir where he lived till his death.

 He was one of the founders of the Kurdish Writers Association in 2004 and he served as its public relations officer.

+Later life

+In 1992, in the Nusaybin district, he was subjected to an armed attack at his doorstep and was taken injured to Dicle University Hospital.
+From that event, Arjen Arî lived in Diyarbakır.

+He had been receiving treatment in hospital for cancer for some time, died on October 30, 2012 in Diyarbakır.
+His grave is in Diyarbakır Cemetery.
+After his death, through the efforts of his family and Sor Publications, a Poetry Competition was established in his name, and each year one poet receives the award from the jury.
+Sor Publications collected all his poems in a set in 2019.